-The fabric backdrop for our ceremony was made with help from Phil Roth who assembled the PVC pipe.
-I then cut the fabric into strips, and friends and family glued and assembled them.
+The fabric backdrop for our ceremony was made with help.
+I cut the fabric into strips, and friends and family glued and assembled them.

 The paper flags down the aisle were hand-cut by yours truly.
 My wonderful bridesmaids placed them along the aisle way.

-The paper doily table-runners were made by Emily’s husband Sean and me.
+The paper doily table-runners were made by me.

-The fabric bunting hanging from the rafters at the reception was made by Emily for her wedding.
+The fabric bunting hanging from the rafters at the reception was made by my bridesmaid for her wedding.
 She kindly let me borrow them for my wedding.

-The white flower arrangements at the ceremony were hand-made by my friend Jessica Baker for her wedding.
+The white flower arrangements at the ceremony were hand-made by my friend for her wedding.
 She graciously allowed me to borrow them for mine.